nekkon/portfolio/README.md

 * Prove e2e testing knowledge
 * Display high quality of code
 * Display high knowledge of front-end development

+Due to the fact that most projects I have implemented so far are copyrighted, I can not show my code and prove my knowledge and skills.

 ## Features